 Write it.
 Do it now.
 Don’t put it off, but even if you have put it off, go do it now.
 I promise that the widow still will be thrilled to know someone still cares.
 It doesn’t matter how far away from the death it is.
 It’s never too late. (more…)

 This is insanely depressing.
 Surprisingly, some widows say it to new widows.
 You’d think they’d know better.

-Most important thing to remember for everyone concerned: During the week or so around the death, every raw emotion is splayed out on the surface ready for everyone else to violate.
-Traps are freshly baited and waiting at every turn.
+The most important thing to remember for everyone concerned: During the week or so around the death, every raw emotion is splayed out on the surface waiting for everyone else to violate.
+Traps are freshly baited and ready to snap at every turn.
 It doesn’t take much to turn a thoughtless comment into an inferno.
 It’s what makes this so hard for all of us.

 So in looking for support after John died, I had a little trouble figuring out where to go, what category I fit into.
 Also, we didn’t have children, which made things different.
 Most of the younger widows had children to raise, a whole kettle of fish I couldn’t even begin to understand.
 Now I’m in specialized sub-category:

 Old enough to have been entrenched in marriage and all that a long relationship entails.
 Young enough to have another life ahead of me.
 Old enough to be enraged at having to start over after all those years of work.
 Young enough to know starting over is possible.
 Old enough to know children of my own are out of the picture.
 Young enough to be resentful of my friends with loving families of their own.
 Old enough to have experienced over twenty years of a deep loving connection with one man.
 Young enough to feel cheated at only twenty years.

 I still don’t know where I fit in on the scale.